 Research and Development

-Research and development (R&D) costs were $0.6 million and $0.9 million for Q2 2021 and YTD 2021, respectively, compared to $0.4 million and $0.8 million for the corresponding periods in 2020.
-R&D expense as a percentage of sales was 11% and 10% for Q2 2021 and YTD 2021, respectively, compared to 14% and 11% in the corresponding periods in 2020.
-The Company’s R&D efforts continue to focus on further enhancing value for its existing products and expanding addressable opportunities.
+Research and development (R&D) costs were $0.6 million and $1.2 million for Q2 2023 and YTD 2023, respectively, compared to $0.5 million and $0.9 million in the corresponding periods in 2022.
+The increase during both periods was primarily due to an increase in new product scale up.
+R&D expense as a percentage of sales was 21% and 20% for each of Q2 2023 and YTD 2023, respectively, compared to 12% and 11% in the corresponding periods in 2022.
+The Company’s R&D efforts continue to focus on further enhancing value for our existing products and expanding addressable opportunities.

 Notice of Conference Call

-EcoSynthetix will host a conference call Thursday, July 29, 2021 at 8:30 AM ET to discuss its financial results.
+EcoSynthetix will host a conference call Thursday, August 3, 2023, at 8:30 AM ET to discuss its financial results.
 Jeff MacDonald, CEO, and Robert Haire, CFO, will co-chair the call.
-All interested parties can join the call by dialling (416) 764-8659 or (888) 664-6392 with the conference identification of 59112472.
+All interested parties can instantly join the call by phone, by following the URL https://emportal.ink/3OfbDT4 to easily register and be connected into the conference call automatically or the conventional method by dialling (416) 764-8659 or (888) 664-6392 with the conference identification of 66265458.
 Please dial in 15 minutes prior to the call to secure a line.
-A live audio webcast of the conference call will also be available at www.ecosynthetix.com.
+A live audio webcast of the conference call will also be available at www.ecosynthetix.com or https://app.webinar.net/KOz3YzdZrkm.
 The presentation will be accompanied by slides, which will be available via the webcast link and the Company’s website.
 Please connect at least 15 minutes prior to the conference call to ensure adequate time for any software download that may be required to join the webcast.

 1Non-IFRS Financial Measures